Advertiser Disclosure

 Why We Like This Card

 The Southwest® Rapid Rewards® Performance Business Credit Card is a phenomenal option for business owners who are Southwest frequent flyers.
-It helps you earn more points on all of your business expenses, offers upgraded boarding certificates and Wi-Fi credits, and helps you reach higher levels of Southwest elite status.
+It helps you earn more points on business expenses, offers complimentary seat selection at the time of booking, and helps you reach higher levels of Southwest elite status.

 Pros & Cons